30 Funniest Awards Speech Acceptance Punchlines

 There’s something mesmerizing about watching your favorite celebrity—someone you’ve seen deliver dialogue with impeccable timing onscreen countless times—fumble their way through an emotional awards-show acceptance speech in front of millions of people.
 And though it’s sometimes painful to watch (see: Winona Ryder), it’s utter bliss when he or she delivers a perfectly well-timed zinger.

-With the Oscars lurking around the corner, we took this opportunity to compile the 30 funniest and most clever acceptance speech punchlines, from comedians and non-comedians alike.
+With the Oscars lurking around the corner, we took this opportunity to compile these 30 most clever and funny speeches from awards shows, from comedians and non-comedians alike.
 So read on for a truly hilarious trip down awards-show memory lane.
-And for some of the more cringe-worthy awards show moments, don’t miss the 30 Most Awkward Celebrity Awards Show Moments.

 Will Ferrell drops—and breaks—his award.